Four Types of Value Added Benefits and How to Quantify Them

 - Promotional services: help you give to buyers to help them grow their business or do their jobs more efficiently.
 Examples include point-of-purchase materials, advertising, free samples, Job aids or tools, and technical guides

 Use these categories to trigger your thinking and help you identify which Value-Added Benefits you can offer buyers.
-Of course, any such Value-Added Benefits should relate to the buyer’s needs otherwise they won’t value it.
+Of course, any such Value-Driven Selling should relate to the buyer’s needs otherwise they won’t value it.

 Quantifying Value-Added Benefits